This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Your caregiver will ask about your symptoms and when they started.
-He may ask about your medical history.
+Your healthcare provider will ask about your symptoms and when they started.
+He or she may ask about your medical history.
 You may also need any of the following:

-- Chemical stimulation tests: Your blood is tested twice in this test.
-The first time it is tested to measure the hormone levels.
+- Chemical stimulation tests are used to check for an increase in hormone levels.
+Your blood is tested 2 times.
+First it is tested to measure the hormone levels.
 Then you are given a shot of chemicals to cause your pituitary and adrenal glands to make hormones.
 Your blood is tested a second time to see if the hormone levels increased.

 How is secondary adrenal insufficiency treated?

 Steroid medicine is given to balance the level of steroid hormones your adrenals naturally make.
 You may need to take this medicine for the rest of your life.
 You may need to change the amount you take when you are ill or have increased stress.
-Your caregiver will order medicine that can be given as a shot if you have an adrenal crisis.
-Ask your caregiver to show you and a friend or family member how to do this.
-Do not stop taking this medicine before you talk to your caregiver.
+Your healthcare provider will order medicine that can be given as a shot if you have an adrenal crisis.
+Ask your healthcare provider to show you and a friend or family member how to do this.
+Do not stop taking this medicine before you talk to your healthcare provider.
 You can trigger an adrenal crisis if you stop taking steroids suddenly.

-- You always feel dizzy when you stand up.
+- You always feel dizzy when you stand.

-- You have very bad pain in your stomach, waist, or back.
+- You have severe pain in your stomach, waist, or back.